raph-amiard/CamllVM/README.md

 This project is nothing but ideas at the moment, and most of them are not fixed yet.
 This github space is meant as a discussion space for the time being, and this disclaimer will be removed when runnable and useful code is put in this repo. *For the moment, all code you'll find here is scraps and implementation ideas*

+##### UPDATE : The projects now runs ocaml code, and implements a quite large subset of the ZAM instructions !
+You can test it at will, even if some things won't work.

 Building the project
 --------------------